gavinceldridge/Weather-The-Trip/README.md

 # Weather-The-Trip

-Web app utilizing Google Maps and Weatherbit to estimate the weather along a trip prior to driving and help prevent surprise weather phenomena along the trip.
+Web app utilizing Google Maps and Weatherbit to estimate the weather along a trip prior to driving and help prevent surprise weather phenomena.

 APIs: